KeanePW/tag-into-custom-field/README.md

 ###  Updates

 * Capitalise the first letter of each word.
 Credits for the code to the person who left the best answer here: http://stackoverflow.com/questions/4878756/javascript-how-to-capitalize-first-letter-of-each-word-like-a-2-word-city
+* Change the location to "New Ticket Sidebar" because we are using the app for new tickets.

 ### Installation